-The two-day Symposium in search of a cure for HIV / AIDSThey became a fixture before the conference and last week's meeting at the International AIDS Society Conference in Vancouver highlighting the widest range of experimental approaches than ever in finding ways to eliminate HIV infection in the body.
+The two days of Symposium in search of a cure for HIV / AIDS have become a fixture before the conferences and last week's meeting at the International AIDS Society Conference in Vancouver highlighting the more varied range of experimental approaches than ever before in finding ways to eliminate HIV infection from the body.

-The main approach to healing that researchers are working is still the strategy called "kick and kill."
-This uses immune stimulants to induce cells in the latent HIV hides - the so-called reservoir-cells - to come out of hiding.
-The hope is then that their activation by itself, bring HIV to their death by exhaustion through the natural immune response; if not, the goal is to make these target cells to drugs that kill.
-Without eliminating this reservoir, a small minority of cells able to spit out new copies of HIV remain in the body and experiments have shown that HIV can recur even when not detectable with the most sensitive viral load tests, as in the case ofdrinks Mississippi.
+The main approach to healing that researchers are working on is still the so-called "kick and kill" strategy.
+It uses immune stimulants to induce cells in which latent HIV lurks - so-called reservoir cells - out of their hiding places.
+The hope, then, is that its activation alone will bring HIV to its death by exhaustion through the natural immune response; if it is not, the goal is to make these target drug cells kill them.
+Without eliminating this reservoir, a small minority of cells capable of spitting out new copies of HIV will remain in the body and experiments have shown that HIV may reappear even when undetectable with viral load in the most sensitive tests, as in the case of drinks Mississippi.

 However, Kuritzkes said for the moment "Reversal of latency is necessary, if not sufficient condition to reduce the reservoir of HIV-infected cells."
 Said Kuritzkes to aidsmap: "Most of the interventions that are likely to eliminate infected cells require the virus to be visible to the system immune.
-The alternative idea, which suppresses viral production permanently in reservoir cells "-- -as in the study published last week on the inhibitor of Tat "at the time that seem to involve suppressing pill latency every day instead of antiretroviral therapy.
-That's really not a cure. "
+The alternative idea, which suppresses viral production permanently in reservoir cells "-- - as in the study published last week on the inhibitor of Tat “at the moment they seem to involve a pill suppressing latency every day instead of antiretroviral therapy.
+This is not really a cure. "

 By definition, however, most people with HIV can not become aftertreatment controller since, in general, the drivers are persons who initiate treatment early, and even so would probably have to develop a specific immune response to HIV possibly somewhat easier to induce preventive vaccine than with post-infection treatments.

-For these reasons, while the symposium included presentations on Romidepsin and other drugs designed to reverse the latency as ingenol - a relative of prostratin latency reverser - there was more excitement about drugs that was intended to prevent the cells become quiescent (dormant) and never enter the lag phase.
+For these reasons, while the symposium included presentations on romidepsin and other drugs aimed at reversing latency as ingenol - a relative of the reversal latency prostratin - there was more excitement about drugs that had the goal of preventing cells from becoming quiescent (dormant) and never enter the latency phase.

-- Another goal is a cellular protein called SAMHDI, which is already the target of an anti leukemia drug called dasatinib.
-Jose Alaci the Instituto de Salud Carlos III of Spain told Congress that SAMDHI reduces cell division, and T-cells, reduces the ability of same to produce new viruses; however, it usually operates only for a small part of the immune cycle and then is phosphorylated cycle or becomes inert.[Translator's note: I researched the phosphorylated entry and found the following definition: Phosphorylateis to add a phosphate group to a protein resulting in an important regulatory mechanism by activating or deactivating a biological function] Dasatinib interrupts this phosphorylation and maintains SAMHDI activity, meaning that it prevents viral transcription occurs within the cell, suggesting that it can act as a reverse transcriptase inhibitor, but it acts on the cellular response against HIV .
+- Another goal is a cellular protein called SAMHDI, which is already targeted by an anti-leukemia drug called dasatinib.
+Jose Alaci of the Carlos III Health Institute of Spain told Congress that SAMDHI reduces cell division and, in T-cells, reduces their ability to produce new viruses; however, it usually only works for a small part of the immune cycle, and then is phosphorylated, or becomes inert.[Note from the translator: I searched for the phosphorylated entry and found the following definition: Phosphorylate is to add a phosphate group to a protein resulting in an important regulatory mechanism by activating or deactivating a biological function] Dasatinib disrupts this phosphorylation and maintains the activity of SAMHDI, which means that it prevents viral transcription from happening inside the cell, which suggests that it may act as a reverse transcriptase inhibitor, but this acts on the cellular response against HIV .

 Harvesting cells infected with antibodies ...

-And prevent cells from entering latency, we also have the need for a better way for the immune system to recognize and kill cells reservoir of people infected with HIV who are forced out of hiding.
-Only a small minority of reservoir cells never wake up and begin to produce all virus replication capable of what are called "reactivation events."
-A poster at the symposium of researchers from healing the University of New South Wales it is estimated that there are an average "reactivation" event in HIV reservoir cells infected each 5 8 the day, while taking antiretroviral therapy effective these never generating events become one of "true infection" resulting in "detectable viremia."
-Each reactivation event is literally started and completed by a single cell, the researchers said the aidsmap that the average length of time that an individual MOBILE reservoir remains quiescent before it has 50% chance of reactivation is approximately 17.000 years.
+As well as preventing cells from entering latency, we also need a better way for the immune system to recognize and kill the reservoir cells of people infected with HIV who are forced out of hiding.
+Only a small minority of reservoir cells never wake up and begin to produce all the virus replication capable of what are called "reactivation events."
+A poster at the Symposium of Cure Researchers at the University of New South Wales estimated that there is on average a "reactivation event" in the reservoir cells of HIV infected every 5 to 8 days, although under effective antiretroviral therapy these never become a "true infection" event that results in "detectable viraemia."
+Each reactivation event is literally started and terminated by a single cell, the researchers told AIDSMAP that the average period of time that an individual CELLULAR reservoir remains quiescent before it has 50% chance of reactivation is approximately 17.000 years.

-Marcus Altfeld of Harvard Medical School made an interesting presentation in which he described the different stages of reproduction of HIV, which recently stimulated cells reservoir.
-As mentioned, the full activation is quite rare.
-The cells may actually be sending viral particles oriented passive immunization using monoclonal antibodies, and John Mascola the US National Institutes of Health said that antibodies that treat skin cancer had been prepared so as to have a half-life in blood over more than 6 months.
+Marcus Altfeld of Harvard Medical School made an interesting presentation in which he described the different stages of reproduction of HIV, which newly stimulated reservoir cells.
+As mentioned, full right activation is quite rare.
+The cells may actually be sending passive immunization-oriented virus particles with the use of monoclonal antibodies, and John Mascola of the US National Institutes of Health said that antibodies that treat skin cancer had already been designed to have a half-life in the blood for more than 6 months.

 This would not be a cure against HIV virus, of course.
 To maintain antibody levels in the blood required for a therapeutic vaccine stimulates the production of neutralizing antibodies, and the problem with HIV antibodies is that they have always been specific to only one virus strain.
 Mascola said that most broadly neutralizing antibodies were now capable of destroying 90% of viral strains or mark cells for destruction than do it.
 At the same time 10% of the strains that escape would be enough to "reverse the cure," he described the development of new antibodies "bispecific" [Translator's note: the closest I could come up with this term was "bi-specific and did not find the word out of the scientific context and to be more objective, only found within the sites that reference this entry.
 It is as specific bi until I can find something to replace him; however, the continuity of the text seems to legitimize the expression] that can match 2, each with 90% neutralization capacity, in a one molecule, or can combine a viral neutralizing with a neutralizing antibody that attracts CD8 cells to come and attack the infected cell, destroying it, and with it, the virus .